Russian espionage in Germany: After German reunification

 With the collapse of the Soviet Union, the KGB was dissolved and split into various successor services in the Russian Federation, including the domestic intelligence service FSB, the military intelligence service GRU and the foreign intelligence service SVR.
-The last Russian troops withdrew from East Germany in 1994.
+The last Russian Armed Forces troops withdrew from East Germany in 1994.
 In the chaotic 1990s, Russia had few resources for foreign espionage and political relations with Germany were relatively good.
 In August 1999, Vladimir Putin was appointed Prime Minister by Boris Yeltsin and soon after he was elected president he consolidated and centralized power.
 His state was subsequently heavily influenced by former KGB employees and secret service officers, the siloviki.
 Initially, Putin maintained good contacts with the West, but beginning with the Russo-Georgian War of 2008, a new confrontation with the West began, which also had a negative impact on German-Russian relations.
 After the end of the Cold War, counterintelligence capacities in Germany were significantly reduced due to underfunding and staff cuts.

 In January 2013, a trial began against a married couple from a small town in Hesse.
 Both spouses had disguised themselves as immigrants from Peru and acted as undercover agents spying for Russia for over two decades.
 They had used spy software to transmit military and political information to Russia.
 After their arrest by the GSG 9, both were sentenced to several years in prison and then moved to Russia.

 On August 23, 2019, the murder of Zelimkhan Khangoshvili, a Chechen separatist who was wanted as a terrorist in Russia, took place in Berlin.
 The perpetrator was Russian intelligence officer Vadim Krasikov, who was sentenced to life imprisonment in December 2021.
 The murder is said to have been carried out on behalf of the Russian state, with local agents involved in the planning.

 The German listed company Wirecard went bankrupt in June 2020 after the company was found to have committed accounting fraud amounting to billions.
 Wirecard COO Jan Marsalek evaded the prosecution authorities and fled to Russia.
 It later became known that Marsalek had been spying for Russia for years and had passed on security-relevant crypto technology to Russia.
 He is also alleged to have financed Russian intelligence operations and maintained contacts with the Wagner group.
 In Russia, Marsalek is said to have been given a new identity as an Orthodox priest with the help of the Russian intelligence service.